 Which nominated bank account will be used for the joint investment account I hold?The nominated bank account will be that of the person who first sets up the joint investment account.

-How can I amend my Direct Debit?
-How long will it take for the changes to come into effect?You can amend an existing Direct Debit by going to 'My account'.
+How can I amend my regular monthly Direct Debit?
+How long will it take for the changes to come into effect?You can amend an existing regular monthly Direct Debit by going to 'My account'.
 If you want your changes to take effect ready for your next collection, you need to do this at least three working days before the collection date.

 Is there a restriction to the number of people I can share my account with?There's no limit to the number of people you can share your account with.